Identifying Berwald Finsler Geometries: -Berwald Finsler geometries

 in \eqref{eq:BerwCond} yields the desired expression

 which completes the proof. \end{proof}

-In particular the choice $T^a{}_{bc}=0$ always exist, so this corollary also reproduces the result that a sufficient condition for an $(\alpha, \beta)$-Finsler geometry to be Berwald is that $\beta$ is covariantly constant with respect to Lorentzian metric $g$.
+In particular the choice $T^a{}_{bc}=0$ always exist, so this corollary also reproduces the result that a sufficient condition for an $(\alpha, \beta)$-Finsler geometry to be Berwald is that $b$ is covariantly constant with respect to the metric $a$.
 This is well-known in the positive definite case and was recently shown to hold for arbitrary signature of $g^L$ as well (Theorem 2 in \cite{Fuster:2018djw}).
-It also follows immediately that if $\beta$ is \textit{not} covariantly constant, then the connection of the resulting Finsler geometry will never be equal to the Levi-Civita connection of $g$.
+It also follows immediately that if $b$ is \textit{not} covariantly constant, then the connection of the resulting Finsler geometry will never be equal to the Levi-Civita connection of $a$, since $T^a{}_{bc}\neq 0$ determines the deviation of the affine connection of the Berwald space from the Christoffel symbols of $a$.

-In case we choose a certain form of the tensor components $T^a{}_{bc}$ we can find the most general $(\alpha,\beta)$-Finsler Lagrangian which can be Berwald, without demanding that $\beta$ is covariantly constant. \begin{corollary} Consider the most general $(1,2)$-tensor field, which is symmetric in its vector field arguments and whose components are constructed from the $1$-form $\beta$ and the metric $g$, not involving further derivatives of these building blocks,
+In case we choose a certain form of the tensor components $T^a{}_{bc}$ we can find the most general $(\alpha,\beta)$-Finsler Lagrangian which can be Berwald, without demanding that $\beta$ is covariantly constant. \begin{corollary} Consider the most general $(1,2)$-tensor field, which is symmetric in its vector field arguments and whose components are constructed from the $1$-form $b$ and the metric $a$, not involving further derivatives of these building blocks,

 where $\lambda, \rho$ and $\sigma$ are smooth functions on $M$.
-In order to find $(\alpha,\beta)$-Berwald Finsler Lagrangians of the type $L = \Omega A$ with a non covariantly constant $1$-form~$\beta$, the functions must be related as
+In order to find $(\alpha,\beta)$-Berwald Finsler Lagrangians of the type $L = \Omega \mathfrak{a}$ with a non covariantly constant $1$-form~$\beta$, the functions must be related as

 Moreover, $\Omega$ must be of the form

 where $n$, $m$, and $c$ are constants.
 The $1$-form $\beta$ must satisfy

 for some function $q=q(x)$. \end{corollary} The proof involves lengthy derivations and is therefore displayed in Appendix \ref{app:prfthm2}.
 This corollary generalizes the result for m-Kropina or VGR geometries derived in \cite{Fuster:2018djw}, which is obtained by setting $c=1$ and $m=0$ in \eqref{eq:generalABOm} and \eqref{eq:CDgeneralABOm}.
 Moreover it is interesting to remark that up to redefinition of constants, the same condition as \eqref{eq:CDgeneralABOm} on the covariant derivative of the $1$-form was found in \cite{LiDouglas} as condition for an $(\alpha,\beta)$-Finsler geometry to be of Douglas type.